Thermal energy storage: Molecular bonds

-MOST
+Molecular Solar Thermal System (MOST)

-Another promising way to store solar energy for electricity and heat production is a so called molecular solar thermal system (MOST).
+Another promising way to store solar energy for electricity and heat production is a so-called molecular solar thermal system (MOST).
 With this approach a molecule is converted by photoisomerization into a higher-energy isomer.
-Photoisomerization is a process in which one (cis-trans) isomer is converted into another by light (solar energy).
-This isomer is capable of storing the solar energy until the energy is released by a heat trigger or catalyst (than the isomer is converted into its original isomer).
-A promising candidate for such a MOST are Norbornadienes (NBD).
+Photoisomerization is a process in which one (cis trans) isomer is converted into another by light (solar energy).
+This isomer is capable of storing the solar energy until the energy is released by a heat trigger or catalyst (then, the isomer is converted into its original isomer).
+A promising candidate for such a MOST is Norbornadiene (NBD).
 This is because there is a high energy difference between the NBD and the quadricyclane (QC) photoisomer.
 This energy difference is approximately 96 kJ/mol.
-It is also known that for such systems, the donor-acceptor substitutions provide an effective means for redshifting the longest-wavelength absorption.
+It is also known that for such systems, the donor-acceptor substitutions provide an effective means for red shifting the longest-wavelength absorption.
 This improves the solar spectrum match.

 A crucial challenge for a useful MOST system is to acquire a satisfactory high energy storage density (if possible, higher than 300 kJ/kg).
 Another challenge of a MOST system is that light can be harvested in the visible region.
 The functionalization of the NBD with the donor and acceptor units is used to adjust this absorption maxima.
 However, this positive effect on the solar absorption is compensated by a higher molecular weight.
 This implies a lower energy density.
 This positive effect on the solar absorption has another downside.
-Namely that the energy storage time is lowered when the absorption is redshifted.
-A possible solution to overcome this anti-correlation between the energy density and the redshifting is to couple one chromophore unit to several photo switches.
+Namely, that the energy storage time is lowered when the absorption is redshifted.
+A possible solution to overcome this anti-correlation between the energy density and the red shifting is to couple one chromophore unit to several photo switches.
 In this case, it is advantageous to form so called dimers or trimers.
-The NBD share a common donor and/or acceptor.
+The NBD share a common donor or acceptor.

-In a recent published article in Nature Communications, Kasper Moth-Poulsen and his team tried to engineer the stability of the high energy photo isomer by having two electronically coupled photo switches with separate barriers for thermal conversion.
-By doing so, a blue shift occurred after the first isomerisation (NBD-NBD to QC-NBD).
-This led to a higher energy of isomerisation of the second switching event (QC-NBD to QC-QC).
+Kasper Moth-Poulsen and his team tried to engineer the stability of the high energy photo isomer by having two electronically coupled photo switches with separate barriers for thermal conversion.
+By doing so, a blue shift occurred after the first isomerization (NBD-NBD to QC-NBD).
+This led to a higher energy of isomerization of the second switching event (QC-NBD to QC-QC).
 Another advantage of this system, by sharing a donor, is that the molecular weight per norbornadiene unit is reduced.
 This leads to an increase of the energy density.